pimcore/pimcore/docs/Development_Documentation/02_MVC/02_Template/02_View_Helpers.md

 ### `$this->cache()`
 This is an implementation of an in-template cache.
 You can use this to cache some parts directly in the template, independent of the other global definable caching functionality.
-This can be useful for templates which need a lot of calculation or require a huge amount of objects.
+This can be useful for templates which need a lot of calculation or require a huge amount of objects (like navigations, ...).

 `$this->cache(string $name, [int $lifetime = null], [bool $force = false])`